Sandover - Plenty

 Is the Sandover - Plenty SA2 keeping up with housing demand?

 With the population expected to increase by 712 people by 2041, around 143 new dwellings will be necessary.
-Recent approval levels may be insufficient to meet these forecasts, considering the census average of 5.0 persons per dwelling.
+Recent approval levels appear more than sufficient to meet these forecasts, considering the census average of 5.0 persons per dwelling.
+This suggests that population growth may exceed trend projections in the coming years, supported by a robust housing supply.

 What has been the trend in development approvals over the past five years in the Sandover - Plenty SA2?